thinkcompany/think_dev-standards/development-standards/accessibility.md

 ##### Page Titles

-The title element is read by screen readers on every page view and ideally should be short and unique.
+The title element is read by screen readers on every page view.
+Make the title short and unique.

 ##### Meta Tags

 There are a couple specific things to keep in mind when address meta tags and accessibility.

 1. Do not include a maximum scale in the viewport meta tag.
-This way, you are restricting the pinch zoom functionality that is crucial for many users to see page content.
+Otherwise you are restricting the pinch zoom functionality that is crucial for many users to see page content.
 2. Do not prevent user scalable in the viewport meta tag
 3. Include a character encoding meta tag to alert assistive devices of the character set being used.